Can I Have Chickens In My Town? The Ultimate Guide

 - Highlight the benefits that chickens will bring to the property

 - As a last resort, you could offer them some free, organic free-range eggs?

 What You Can Do When You’re Not Allowed Chickens…

-It can be heartbreaking to find out that you're not allowed chickens in your town but this doesn't mean you should give up.
+It can be heartbreaking to find out that you’re not allowed to have backyard chickens in your town but this doesn’t mean you should give up.

 In fact, more and more cities around the country are slowly coming around to the fact that allowing residents to raise chickens results in far more positive rather than negative effects for society as a whole!

 If you’ve discovered that you are banned from owning chickens in your city the thought of going rogue (i.e. doing it anyway and trying to fly under the radar) may cross your mind.
 We don’t recommend doing this for a few reasons.

 Raising chickens (legally) is an awesome experience, and doing it under the radar will take the fun out of it and make it lonely.